vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

 ## Debugging pipelines with ParallelRunStep and MPIConfiguration

+[This code from Azure Debugging Relay repository](https://github.com/vladkol/azure-debug-relay/tree/main/samples/azure_ml_advanced) provides an end-to-end example of debugging a pipeline with ParallelRunStep and MPIConfiguration.

 > [!IMPORTANT]
-> When running distributed pipelines with [ParallelRunStep](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallel_run_step.parallelrunstep?preserve-view=true&view=azure-ml-py) or [MPIConfiguration](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.runconfig.mpiconfiguration?view=azure-ml-py),
-you need to make sure that debugging only happens on a single node, and not all nodes that steps is running on.
+> If using code from this sample, when you run distributed pipelines with [ParallelRunStep](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallel_run_step.parallelrunstep?preserve-view=true&view=azure-ml-py) or [MPIConfiguration](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.runconfig.mpiconfiguration?view=azure-ml-py), you need to make sure that debugging only happens on a single node, and not all nodes that steps is running on.
 You also need to set `process_count_per_node` parameter in `ParallelRunConfig` or `MpiConfiguration` to `1` (one).
 Otherwise there will be network port conflicts.